 - 1. Find that the project is exempt from CEQA under Guideline 15061(b)(3). - 2.
-Introduce an ordinance (Attachment 2) to amend Chapters 19.28 and 19.46 of Title 19 of the Sunnyvale Municipal Code to allow: a) tandem parking in existing single-family dwellings in certain circumstances; b) exclude garage square footage from gross floor area; c) allow tandem parking for up to 50 percent of the units in multi-family developments and require unassigned parking consistent with other 2-car garage provisions; d) allow independent and dependent mechanical lift parking in multi-family developments; e) consider tandem parking in multi-family developments within the DSP with review of a parking management plan; and f) require all mechanical lift parking to be in a parking structure. - Adopt an ordinance with modifications to the staff recommendation, including the recommended Planning Commission modification to allow tandem parking for up to 25 percent of the units in multi-family developments. - 4.
+Introduce an ordinance (Attachment 2) to amend Chapter 19.46 of Title 19 of the Sunnyvale Municipal Code to allow (a) tandem parking in existing single-family dwellings in certain circumstances and (b) to exclude garage square footage from gross floor area for existing single-family dwellings when determining if additional parking is required. - 3.
+Introduce an ordinance (Attachment 2) to amend Chapter 19.46 of Title 19 of the Sunnyvale Municipal Code to (a) allow tandem parking for up to 50 percent of the units in multi-family developments and require unassigned parking consistent with other 2-car garage provisions, (b) allow independent and dependent mechanical lift parking in multi-family developments and (c) to require all mechanical lift parking to be in a parking structure. - 4.
+Introduce an ordinance (Attachment 2) to amend Chapter 19.28 of Title 19 of the Sunnyvale Municipal Code to consider tandem parking in multi-family developments within the DSP with review of a parking management plan. - 5.
+Adopt an ordinance with modifications to the staff recommendation, including the recommended Planning Commission modification to allow tandem parking for up to 25 percent of the units in multi-family developments. - 6.
+Adopt an ordinance with modifications to the staff recommendation. - 7.
 Do not modify Chapters 19.28 and 19.46 and make no changes at this time.